Expertise in community organizing, marketing and networking, advocacy and understanding the political landscape

 Jane has a BS in General Science and Education from the University of Wisconsin, Steven’s Point and is a Certified Professional Midwife (CPM) credentialed by the North American Registry of Midwives (NARM), as well as a Licensed Midwife in the State of Wisconsin.
 She has also completed midwifery course requirements from the American Childbirth Institute and the American Academy of Midwifery and Family Centered Maternity Care.

 Expertise in Editing, Writing, PR, Materials, Communications, Advocacy, and Operations

 An editor, writer, and strategic partner, Steff Hedenkamp provides valuable creativity and critical insight to help her clients actualize their business and campaign goals and manifest their success.

-Steff translates her more than 15 years of experience in public relations, messaging, communications, stakeholder engagement efforts, and advocacy and issue campaigns—into actionable approaches to help clients most effectively reach their target audiences.
+Steff serves individuals, companies, nonprofits, and government—translating her more than 15 years of experience in public relations, messaging, communications, stakeholder engagement efforts, and advocacy and issue campaigns—into actionable approaches to help clients most effectively reach their target audiences.
 She helps to: